AvaProtocol/OAK-docs/_docs/manage-with-systemd.md

 ---
-title: Run a node using a service
+title: Manage collator with systemd
-subtitle: Setting up systemd for your collator
+subtitle: Setting up systemd service for your collator for automatic startup, monitoring and log management
 author: andrew
 tags: [infra, collator]
 date: 2022-06-01
 ---
+`systemd` and its associated command `systemctl` are fundamental elements of most modern Linux distributions.
+They offer a host of advantages when it comes to managing and controlling system services, including various applications.
+In this guide, we'll walk you through the process of setting up a service for the `oak-collator` program.
+This setup ensures that the `oak-collator` automatically restarts after system reboot or unexpected program shutdown, enhancing its reliability and ease of use.

 ## Preparation